ultralytics/ultralytics/docs/en/guides/model-deployment-practices.md

 Experiencing a drop in your model's accuracy after deployment can be frustrating.
 This issue can stem from various factors.
 Here are some steps to help you identify and resolve the problem:

-- _Check Data Consistency_: Check that the data your model is processing post-deployment is consistent with the data it was trained on.
+- **Check Data Consistency:** Check that the data your model is processing post-deployment is consistent with the data it was trained on.
 Differences in data distribution, quality, or format can significantly impact performance.
-- _Validate Preprocessing Steps_: Verify that all preprocessing steps applied during training are also applied consistently during deployment.
+- **Validate Preprocessing Steps:** Verify that all preprocessing steps applied during training are also applied consistently during deployment.
 This includes resizing images, normalizing pixel values, and other data transformations.
-- _Evaluate the Model's Environment_: Ensure that the hardware and software configurations used during deployment match those used during training.
+- **Evaluate the Model's Environment:** Ensure that the hardware and software configurations used during deployment match those used during training.
 Differences in libraries, versions, and hardware capabilities can introduce discrepancies.
-- _Monitor Model Inference_: Log inputs and outputs at various stages of the inference pipeline to detect any anomalies.
+- **Monitor Model Inference:** Log inputs and outputs at various stages of the inference pipeline to detect any anomalies.
 It can help identify issues like data corruption or improper handling of model outputs.
-- _Review Model Export and Conversion_: Re-export the model and make sure that the conversion process maintains the integrity of the model weights and architecture.
+- **Review Model Export and Conversion:** Re-export the model and make sure that the conversion process maintains the integrity of the model weights and architecture.
-- _Test with a Controlled Dataset_: Deploy the model in a test environment with a dataset you control and compare the results with the training phase.
+- **Test with a Controlled Dataset:** Deploy the model in a test environment with a dataset you control and compare the results with the training phase.
 You can identify if the issue is with the deployment environment or the data.

 When deploying YOLOv8, several factors can affect model accuracy.
 Converting models to formats like [TensorRT](../integrations/tensorrt.md) involves optimizations such as weight quantization and layer fusion, which can cause minor precision losses.
 Using FP16 (half-precision) instead of FP32 (full-precision) can speed up inference but may introduce numerical precision errors.
 Also, hardware constraints, like those on the [Jetson Nano](./nvidia-jetson.md), with lower CUDA core counts and reduced memory bandwidth, can impact performance.